heidihoward/ios/README.md

 ### Installation

 Most of this project is written using Go version 1.5.3.
 The [Go lang site](https://golang.org/) details how to install and setup go.
+Don't forget to add GOPATH to your .profile